cideM/fbrs/content/fp.md

 the users table.
 Do not replace the entire users table with markup rendered on the client, because that would have meant reimplementing all of the markup in PS.
 Or figuring out a way of sharing my Haskell template code with PS, but that sounded like a lot of work.
-Unfortunately PureScript doesn't seem to have any libraries that help with that kind of task.
+Unfortunately PS doesn't seem to have any libraries that help with that kind of task.
 Most of its ecosystem seems to revolve around React-like libraries that want full control over a DOM node.